ece362-purdue/proton-labs/lab2-interrupts/README.md

 Pressing GP21 on your breadboard should cause the Proton to enter the dormant state, execute the ISR, and turn off all user LEDs.

-Pressing GP26 should cause the Proton to wake up from the dormant state, execute the ISR, and turn on all user LEDs.
+Pressing GP26 should cause the Proton to wake up from the dormant state, execute the ISR, and turn on all user LEDs, and start printing "Hello world" again.
 If you press GP21 again, it should turn off all user LEDs and you can restart the process.

-> [!TIP]
-> You can even measure the current draw of your Proton board when you do this!
->
-> To do this, unplug the USB cable from your Proton board, configure a power supply to output 5V, connect the positive lead to the 5V pin and the negative lead to the GND pin, and turn on the supply.
-You should be able to see the board start up at around 27 mA.
-Pressing GP21 should cause the current draw to drop to around 6-7 mA, and pressing GP26 should cause the current draw to go back up to around 27 mA.
-This is a great way to see how much power your microcontroller is using when it's in the DORMANT state (assuming you don't have too many other things drawing power!)

 > [!IMPORTANT]
 > Show your implementation to your TA, including the LED turning on and off when you press the pushbutton, and the debugger being able to exit the dormant state when you click Pause.